 A stand out favourite amongst home interior design, glass pendant lights are truly versatile.
 Design and customisation options are limitless with this type of pendant.
 They can evenly distribute and naturally diffuse light within your space.
 Whether you choose clear and opal pendant finishes, or ripple and crosshatch light shade designs, glass pendants can be use anywhere in the home or business.
 For example; Schoolhouse Pendant Shades will inject an opulent feel into your room, diffusing light softly in the space.
 Likewise, some glass pendant lights are available with coloured shade finishes.
 The Crosshatch Glass Pendant which comes in a blue and amber coloured finish and the classic Glass Pendant Light is available in two smoked finishes to add an extra vintage finish to your room.

 Mutli Light Pendants come in two distinct forms.
 The first style is made up from multiple light sources on arms that are attached to a central core.
-These can be shade-less, like the Atom Multi Light or come as shaded lights attached to an arm bar, like the Warehouse Industrial Light.
+These can be shade-less, like the Vault Multi Light or come as shaded lights attached to an arm bar, like the Warehouse Industrial Light.
 They are great for illuminating large spaces like in a pub room or master bedroom.

 The second kind of multi light pendant comes in the form of pendant cord lights (with or without shades) that are attached to a ceiling rose.
 These can be hung from circular ceiling roses with up to three, five or nine light drops, like the Cage 5 Drop Light, ideal for hanging in large open spaces like foyers or staircase landings.
 They also come with long rectangular ceiling roses that have lights hanging in a row, like the Dome Glass Pendant Light.
 The former is fantastic for stair wells and the latter is great for above kitchen islands or eating areas.

 Images via Pinterest